- Products include personal display and wearable computing devices

 The company's products include personal display and wearable computing devices that offer users a portable high-quality viewing experience, provide solutions for mobility, wearable displays and AR.

-Founded in 1997, the group holds 184 patents and patents pending and numerous IP licenses in the Video Eyewear field.
-It has won Consumer Electronics Show (or CES) awards for innovation for the years 2005 to 2021 and several wireless technology innovation awards among others.
+Founded in 1997, the group holds 184 patents and patents pending and numerous IP licenses in the video eyewear field.
+It has won Consumer Electronics Show awards for innovation for the years 2005 to 2021 and several wireless technology innovation awards among others.

 The company manufactures and sells two main products - Vuzix Blade Upgraded smart glasses, and the M-series smart glasses.